 Follow these steps to filter your initiatives to show which ones are completed, in progress, not yet started, or any other custom status that you have set up.

 - Click the Change filter icon in the top-left corner and then select a filter.

 Chart and compare initiatives

 You can visualize your initiatives on the chart to help you better understand which initiatives to pursue.
-Drag your initiatives on the chart to compare them as they relate to one another in the context of your goals or your product.
+Drag your initiatives on the chart to compare them as they relate to one another in the context of your goals or your workspace.